Usage Guide¶

 - If the plan isn't progressing, check logs for errors.

-- If costs are climbing fast, check metrics to see if the agent is thrashing.
+- If costs are climbing fast, check the cost badge on the header or open the metrics panel to see which activity is consuming budget.

-When an agent attempts a risky action, CodePlane can pause execution and ask for your approval.
+When an agent attempts an action, CodePlane classifies it and decides whether to observe, checkpoint, or gate it for your approval.

 |---|---|